Install devtools if not already installed

 Accuracy estimates

-We will create an overview of prediction accuracy overview using the yardstick package.
-For many functions we use, we also need to encode the ground truth and the model predictions as factors:
+To create an overview of prediction accuracy overview we use the yardstick package.
+For some functions in yardstick, we also need to encode the ground truth and the model predictions as factors:

 library(yardstick)